cmcmanus8/netenders-app/README.md

 ![Screenshot 2022-10-06 125025](https://user-images.githubusercontent.com/18538027/194295118-78bf3076-652e-4533-8f40-e1362e1176fa.png)
 ![Screenshot 2022-10-06 125325](https://user-images.githubusercontent.com/18538027/194295401-af09401e-6dd6-45b5-b567-add646240d9f.png)

+## A demo of the app can be found here: https://stormy-hollows-00140.herokuapp.com/

 Some future improvements to make with more time:
 * Edit functionality for CustomProducts
 * Enable all customizable areas to receive text and images